-As part of our State of the Contact Center in 2020 Industry Report, we asked industry leaders and influencers what surprised them the most about the pandemic.
+As part of our State of the Contact Center Industry Report, we asked industry leaders and influencers what surprised them the most about the pandemic.

 We were surprised at the similarities between each of their responses.
 The pandemic has forced a rapid change in an industry that has been long dragging its feet.